 - For the tteok mandu guk:In a medium pot over medium high heat, add about 1 tablespoon of oil.
 When the oil is hot, add the beef, a pinch of salt, and a few cracks of black pepper.
 Stir fry for a minute, then add the soup soy sauce and continue to cook for another 30 seconds.

 - Add the water and bring the soup to boil.
 Reduce the heat to medium and let the soup simmer for about 5 minutes.
 Skim the soup as necessary.

-- Once the rice cakes are tender and the soup has slightly thickened, give the egg whites a few whisks and drizzle it into the soup in a circular motion.
+- Whisk the egg whites for a few seconds and drizzle it into the soup in a circular motion.
 Wait for a second and give the soup a stir.

 - Feel free to use any cuts of beef you have.
 Most common substitutes are brisket, stew meat, tenderloin, and sirloins.